abhijeetk/af-binder/docs/afb-daemon-vocabulary.md

 The exact definition of the meaning of these levels and how to use it remains to be achieved.

-## Plugin

-Old name for binding, see binding.

 ## Request

 A request is an invocation by a client to a binding method using a message